HTW-MMP/heinz/README.md

 ### Grid

 The box-layout you can remove if you don't like the style.
-You just have to add the class *xxxxx* in `<body>`.
+Then you've the whole page in the same color.
+No more grey box.
+You just have to remove the class `boxed` in `<body>`.

-*Combined Grid?* Wir verwenden ein CSS grid.
-12-er grid.
-Grid kann auch ausserhalb der sections verwendet werden.
-Parent class grid geben.
-Es kann festgelegt werden wie viele items ein einer length dreein sollen.
-Large, Medium, Small.
-Kürzel definiert wann 100%
+Heinz is created on a 12-box grid.
+By default it uses the combined grid.
+There are also other prepared grids which you can use.
+We offer a large, medium and small.
+You can see them on the end of the page.
+The shortcut in the classes defines the choosen grid.
+For example:

+- large = item-span-lg-3
+- medium = item-span-md-4
+- small = item-span-sm-6

+With the grid you can define how many items you'd have in a row.
+You can also use it without the section-tag.

+If you want to design the grid differently, use the Sass Version for advanced transformation.
+You can get it [here](https://www.google.com).

 ## Components